 Nationally, each academic staff member trained spent on average a total of 10 days on training.
 Again, the acceptability of this figure depends on the type and purpose of the training - though 10 days per staff member means 10 days (or two working weeks) out of the classroom.
-Provincially, the figure is lower, at 3 working days.
-In this college, 1 working day during 2009 was spent on academic staff development.
-On the whole it would appear that nationally, staff went on longer training courses in 2009, while in the Western Cape, including Northlink College, brief training sessions were the focus of training.
+Provincially, the figure is substantially lower, at 3 working days.
+In this college, 6 working days during 2009 was spent on academic staff development.
+One the whole it would appear that nationally, staff went on longer training courses in 2009 whereas in the Western Cape, the trend was brief training sessions.
+In contrast, West Coast College's training strategy appears to focus on a select group of staff who have undergone comparatively lengthy training sessions.